thesofproject/sof-docs/algos/tdfb/time_domain_fixed_beamformer.rst

    bf.plot_box = 150e-3;
    bf = bf_design(bf);

-The view can be rotated as normal 3D plot.
-In Matlab mouse rotate is available.
-In Octave it can be done with command view() to watch the array from other angle.
+The view can be rotated as a normal 3D plot.
+In Matlab, mouse rotation is available.
+In Octave, the command view() can be used to view the array from another angle.

 .. code-block:: octave

    figure(1)
    v = view()
    view(130, 30)

-The view azimuth was rotated by 180 degrees (-50 to +130).
-The view has no impact to beamformer design.
+The azimuth view was rotated by 180 degrees (-50 to +130).
+The view has no impact on the beamformer design.

 Rectangular
 ===========

 A rectangular array is shown below.
-The numbering of microphones for the first row is line for line array.
-The number continues from the leftmost microphone of the next row.
+The numbering of microphones for the first row is the same as for the line array.
+The number continues from the left-most microphone of the next row.

 .. figure:: rectangular_array.png
    :width: 600

    Rectangular array with six microphones.

-The code for the design is
+The code for the design is as follows:

 .. code-block:: octave